 Specific clean technology sectors include:

 - AIR, ESPECIALLY METHANE DETECTION OR CONTROL (including but not limited to): control/reduction/detection of methane emissions from valves, piping and vented sources; control of flashing emissions from tanks, improved pressure relief devices and new designs to contain flashing emissions; smokeless burners for flash emissions combustion; flare control and flare efficiency improvements; remote sensing; non-emitting field equipment such as chemical pumps.
 Specific interest in next generation technologies that can replace pneumatic control systems and pneumatic pumps to eliminate methane emissions and gas to liquid vaporization for emissions minimization and flare management.

-- WATER (including but not limited to): real-time, efficient sampling and analysis; beneficial re-use of produced water including recycling or conversion to solid salt suitable for winter road maintenance or dust control; recycling of flowback water (gel fracs); new disposal methods; minimization of water volumes; well bore integrity monitoring systems; alternative sourcing and processing to freshwater.
+- WATER (including but not limited to): real-time monitoring including efficient sampling, and analysis; beneficial re-use of produced water including recycling or conversion to solid salt suitable for winter road maintenance or dust control; recycling of flowback water (gel fracs); new disposal methods; minimization of water volumes; well bore integrity monitoring systems; alternative sourcing and processing to freshwater.
 Water-less fracking technologies (e.g. use of cold compressed natural gas or LNG in place of water).

 - REMOTE/DISTRIBUTED POWER (including but not limited to): rechargeable sources including batteries, fuel cells; modular combined heat and power; micro/islanded grid technology; field gas powered equipment.
 Specific interest in high efficiency, low-emissions, cold weather-tolerant small scale power generation technologies (50 watts to 1 megawatt) applicable to off-grid multi-well pads or other off-grid oil and gas facilities (e.g. methanol fuel cells that can use field-grade methanol, higher efficiency thermoelectric generators, micro-CHP systems).

 - POWER MANAGEMENT (including but not limited to): more energy efficient and responsive natural gas engines; efficient and clean generators; more efficient duel fuel (diesel and natural gas) engines that coordinate operations to provide power and response.
 Technologies that can economically convert waste heat sources (reciprocating engine exhaust heat and jacket water heat) into electricity at smaller scales (e.g. 20kW to 250kW).
 High efficiency engine technologies could include smaller scale natural gas fueled micro-turbine engines (<500kW).

 - OTHER (including but not limited to): limiting water and energy usage in operational divisions; mitigating engine noise pollution; dust control; information technology applications that limit environmental impact.
 Sound attenuation systems for low frequency noise from drilling/completion sites in proximity to residents.
 Multi-phase gas compression technologies.